ss2cp/Linear-Regression-Project/README.md

 0.006 0.001 0.004 0.016 0.001 0.000 0.000 0.011 0.001 0.002 0.000 0.003 0.001 0.016 0.011 0.001 0.000 0.000 0.000 0.000 0.002 0.000 0.005 0.000 0.006
 ```

-From the output of influence, DFFITS (difference in fts), and Cook's Distance, we can see that *observation 10* is indeed an influential outlier.
+From the output of influence, DFFITS (difference in fits), and Cook's Distance, we can see that *observation 10* is indeed an influential outlier.
 Hence we remove it.

 After removing observation 10, the model fits the data better than before, as we can see in the following output table.
 Next, we will be choosing which predictors are actually significant.
 ```